JuanVillegas97/-/README.md

 I focused in the diagrams in this commit and my proposal so it took me time of no coding
 ### LEFT THINGS TO DO
+In `p_variable_declaration`, I need to add `p_complex_type`
+- Recheck my diagrams, missing statemtns and made some changes in the grammar.py in order to be able to perform certain behaviors
-In `p_variable_declaration`, I need to add `p_complex_type` I need to recheck myd iagrams some of my statements might by missing semicolons I still need ot implement the while, for, do-while, and also check the print function to print strings
+- I still need ot implement the while, for, do-while, and also check the print function to print strings
+- In SymbolTables.pdf check the neural point number 6 to delete directory
+- CURRENTLY WORKING IN THE PARAMETERS TO PUT THE IDS IN THE VARIABLE TABLE